NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Best_Practices.md

 ## Clinical Data Requirements

 For the GDC to release a project there is a minimum number of clinical properties that are required.
 Minimal cross-project GDC requirements include age, gender, and diagnosis information.
 Other requirements may be added when the submitter is approved for submission to the GDC.

+## miRNA Submission

+The GDC requires that miRNA reads be trimmed before being uploaded to the GDC because miRNA datasets can have different trimming schemas.
+Uploading untrimmed miRNA reads can delay harmonization until the problem is resolved.